szhu/prep-panel/panel/content.md

 ###

-- Changes will be applied after Finder is quit and relaunched. <button>Relaunch Now</button>
+- Changes will be applied after Finder is relaunched. <button>Relaunch Now</button>

   ```sh